(Pocket-lint) - A hair dryer is just a hairdryer isn't it? Not when it's a Dyson Supersonic hair dryer it's not. Well, that's the claim.

 - Promises quicker drying times

 Design and claims are one thing, but if a hair dryer doesn't dry your hair properly then it's about as as useful as a chocolate teapot.
-That's not an issue for the Dyson Supersonic though.
+Thankfully that's not an issue for the Dyson Supersonic though.
 This hair dryer works - and very well indeed.

-We've tried it on a number of different hair types - from long to short, to straight to frizzy - and although we aren't usually in the business of testing hair dryers on a weekly basis, we are impressed by the results.
+We use it on a number of different hair types - from long to short, to straight to frizzy - and although we aren't usually in the business of testing hair dryers on a weekly basis, we are - and continue to be several years on - impressed by the results.

-Drying times certainly feel quicker - almost twice the speed compared to what we typically use - and the Supersonic sounds quieter than your average £20 hair dryer, too.
+Drying times certainly feel quicker - almost twice the speed compared to what we typically used before the Supersonic - and it sounds quieter than your average £20 hair dryer, too.
+The various attachments we mentioned above also make such a difference.

 The Supersonic hair dryer's heat and power settings can be adjusted quickly between three speed settings - fast drying, regular drying and styling - with four heat settings.
 There's 100°C fast drying and styling; 80°C regular drying; 60°C gentle drying; and 28°C constant cold to give you plenty of options.

 Then there's some more Dyson smarts on board.
 A microprocessor measures and regulates air temperature 30 times every second, keeping the temperature under control without fluctuation, which helps prevent heat damage to protect your natural shine.
-The hair we've dried looks silkier and shinier to boot.
+Our hair certainly looks silkier and shinier to boot too, which we love.